 - Token unigrams.
-The distribution of all token 1-grams that occur in at 5% of all training texts.

-- Token bigrams.
-Analog for token 2-grams.
+The distribution of all token 1-grams that occur in at least 5% of all training texts. - Token bigrams/trigrams.
+Analog for 2-grams and 3-grams.

-- Token trigrams.
-Analog for token 3-grams.

 Target class features

 - Core vocabulary.
 The distribution of all words that occur at least three times as often in one class as in every other. - Sentiment scores.
 The mean positivity, negativity, and objectivity of all first and average word senses in SentiWordNet.
 SentiWordNet is a lexicon with subjectivity and polarity values for words (Baccianella et al., 2010). - Sentiment words.
 The distribution of all subjective words in SentiWordNet.